 - You can store the prepared sukka masala powder in an airtight container in the freezer.
 Stays good for a month.

-Making Mangalorean Prawn Sukka
+Making the Mangalorean Prawn Sukka

 - Add onions and sauté until the onions are translucent.